Fez29/docs/Graft Supernode Guide.md

 ````
 #### supernode logs

-Remember to change graft to your user (find this out by using "whoami" command)
+Remember to change graft to your user (find this out by using "whoami" command).
+- SN1
 ````
 sudo nano /etc/logrotate.d/sn1-logs
 ````